lumasepa/j2_render/README.md

 ## Working with the Context

 The context in j2_render is a json.
-The context can be loaded from different formats and ways.
+The context can be loaded from different formats and in different ways.
 The context is populated in args order so last arg overwrites keys of previous ones

 ### Supported Context formats